GateNLP/cluster-embeddings/README.md

-# Tool and experiments for clustering embeddings
+# Tool for clustering embeddings

-Basic idea: can clusters derived from pre-computed embeddings be useful in certain ML tasks (e.g. POS tagging, replacing brown clusters)?

-Is it even possible to find reasonable clusters and what would they look like?
+So far, just a simple script to run a bunch of sklearn clustering algorithms on embeddings in word2vec format.

 ## Clustering times